Sid200026/sports-notifier/README.md

 # sports-notifier
-Get sports notification on your desktop for all major sports like football, cricket and basketball
+Get sports notification on your desktop for all football and basketball matches